All Episodes

 mike rothschild

-Well, that's, yes.
+Well, that's yes.

-But I started to get a little more concerned about it when I started to see the parallels in QAnon to these previous affinity frauds, the things I write about a lot in the book, the Iraqi dinar scam, and then before that, Nasara, before that, the Omega Trust scam.
+But I started to get a little more concerned about it when I started to see the parallels in QAnon to these previous affinity frauds, the things I write about a lot in the book, the Iraqi Dinar scam, and then before that, Nasara, before that, the Omega Trust scam.

-guru who has access to secret intel that they will dole out to a select few people who are the special chosen ones who will know what to do when the great change event happens.
+This sort of all-knowing guru who has access to secret intel that they will dole out to a select few people who are the special chosen ones who will know what to do when the great change event happens.

-And it's always a bad thing.
+And it's always about to happen.

 mike rothschild

-Every time.
+Every time, every time.

-It's always, like, just about to happen.
+It's always like just about to happen.

-These scam artists who are in, like, Kansas City, who also have, like, secret access to the...
+These scam artists who are in like Kansas City, who also have like secret access to the inner workings of the Iraqi foreign ministry.

-The dinar revalue has already been announced in the mosques.
+And they were supposed to the dinar revalue has already been announced in the mosques.

-You'll be told where to go and you need to have these code words and you need to dress up and you need to not tell anybody where you're going and bring your dinars in a metal case and in a Faraday cage.
+Stand by to get your to get your secret 1-800 number to call in when you'll be told where to go and you need to have these code words and you need to dress up and you need to not tell anybody where you're going and bring your dinars in a metal case in a Faraday cage.

-It's like on and on and on.
+I mean, it's like on and on and on.

-And it works like a A lot of conspiracy theories do, as you guys know, that the more arcane detail you load onto something, the more believable it becomes.
+And it works like a lot of conspiracy theories do, as you guys know, that the more arcane detail you load onto something, the more believable it becomes.

 The more vague something is, the less real it seems.